-We know how important it is for us to drink plenty of water and the same is true for your pet.
+We know how important it is for us to drink plenty of water, and the same is true for your pet.
 Always provide plenty of clean, fresh water for your dogs and cats.
-Did you know that a general guideline for water consumption is that a healthy dog should drink between ½ and 1 ounce of water per POUND of body weight each day?
-So a healthy 65-pound Labrador (for example) should drink 33 to 65 ounces of water daily!
+Did you know that as a general guideline for water consumption, a healthy dog should drink between ½ and 1 ounce of water per pound of body weight each day?
+So a healthy 65-pound Labrador, for example, should drink 33 to 65 ounces of water daily.

-Happy New Year and best wishes on adopting some new, positive Life Choices for you and your four-legged buddy.
+Happy New Year and best wishes on adopting some new, positive lifestyle changes for you and your four-legged buddy.
 I’d love to hear your success stories so please call or email me anytime!